 My work helps organisations translate their aspirations and the needs of their customers, consumers and citizens into highly usable, compelling digital products – from websites to digital touch screens to mobile applications.
 Services that people enjoy using.

-In 2018 I re-joined the UK Government at the Home Office as head of interaction design.
-Previously I was head of digital design at Co-op, interim head of design at HM Revenue and Customs and have spent much of the last six years working as an independent designer and researcher.
+In 2019 I joined Ministry of Justice as an indepedent designer, working with Office of the Public Guardian.
+Previously I was Head of Interaction Design at the Home Office; Head of Digital Design at Co-op, interim Head of Design at HM Revenue and Customs and have spent much of the last six years working as an independent designer and researcher.
 I spent a year as interaction design director at Method, four as head of consulting at Precedent.

 In 2013, I wrote Interviewing for research, a pocket guide to design research, with independent imprint Five Simple Steps.